VanFleet0351/tutorMe-Android-App/README.md

 ![profile](img/profile.png)

-* **Background Threading:** Generally background thearding to improve responsivness of the application.
+* **Background Threading:** General background thearding to improve responsivness of the application.
+* **View Design and Creation:** General design and creation of the different views seen such as the login view, message view, settings view, etc.

 [Home](https://vanfleet0351.github.io/Kyle-Van-Fleet-Portfolio/)